ipfabric/docs/docs/IP_Fabric_API/Tutorials/interating_over_large_collections.md

+---
+description: Current API may return an arbitrary `count` of `100000000` for large collections (tables).
+---

 # Iterating Over Large Collections

 Current API may return an arbitrary `count` of `100000000` for large collections (tables).
 This doesn't mean that collection doesn't contain more records.
 We have an open change request to augment this behavior and return `null` in such cases (as returned value cannot be trusted).